Kentico/xperience-component-samples/Kentico.InlineEditor.RichText/README.md

 # Rich Text inline editor

-The rich text inline editor for editing rich text in a "WYSIWYG" manner.
+The rich text inline editor allows content editors to edit text areas in a "WYSIWYG" manner.

 ## Requirements
 * **Kentico 12.0.43** or later version is required to use this component.
 The **[Froala editor](https://www.froala.com/wysiwyg-editor) license** is also included in these versions, you do not need to buy your own license to use this component.